gaonkarr/VisualSearch_MXNet_CFN/README.md

 ### Prerequisites

-If you are using CLI to interact with AWS, then ensure CLI is configured.
+1. If you are using CLI to interact with AWS, then ensure CLI is configured.
 [Default region US-EAST-1, considering availability of used resources]
+Easiest to use the AWS Console.

-Ensure that you have a KeyPair available to access the Deep Learning Instance.
+2. Ensure that you have a KeyPair available to access the Deep Learning Instance.

 ## Steps to run VisualSearch_MXNet Workshop